MuNET-OSS/tauri-plugin-hid/README.md

 **Limitations:**

-*   Does not enumerate devices on Android yet
 *   Feature reports not supported yet
-*   Currently only tested on macOS
+*   Currently only tested on macOS, Windows and Android.

 ## Installation